How to Brew Iced Tea

 After 3 minutes, remove and discard the tea.
 Add about 2 1/2 cups (600ml) of cool water to the concentrate to lower the temperature.
 When ready to serve, pour over ice and enjoy.

-To make any of our other green teas iced, for each regular sachet, use 4 ounces of hot water (we recommend 185-190 degrees) and then dilute with 4 ounces of cool water.
+To make any of our other green teas iced, for each regular sachet, use 4 ounces of hot water (we recommend 185-190 degrees), steep for 3 minutes, and then dilute with 4 ounces of cool water.
 Pour tea over ice and enjoy.

 Adjusting the Brew